GOOGLE+ IS GONE, SHUTS DOWN APRIL 2, 2019

-Google+ shut down accounts | In December 2018, Google announced their decision to shut down Google+ for consumers in April 2019 due to low usage and challenges involved in maintaining a successful product that meets consumers’ expectations.
+Google+ shut down accounts | In December 2018, Google announced its decision to shut down Google+ for consumers in April 2019 due to low usage and challenges in maintaining a successful product that meets consumers’ expectations.

 If you spend all your time and depend on a 3rd party application like those listed below to run your business, be sure you have a backup plan.
 Don’t put all your marketing eggs in one basket.
-Imagine investing all your time, money and hours in a social media/marketing application only to discover they are shutting down or sold to a different company.
+Imagine investing all your time, money, and hours in social media/marketing only to discover they are shutting down or sold to a different company.
 It has happened before and will happen again.
 Remember Yahoo?

-and the list goes on and on…
+and the list goes on and on.

 I am not telling you to avoid using 3rd party apps.
-Just make sure you do not totally depend on any 3rd party application to run your business.
-Be very careful how much time and money you invest in 3rd party apps. owned and controlled by other companies.
+Just make sure you do not depend on any 3rd party application to run your business.
+Be very careful how much time and money you invest in 3rd party apps.
+Owned and controlled by other companies.
 The demise of Google Plus is a cautionary tale every small business person should remember.